Working Class Heroes

 One union member who thinks it should be easier to decertify is Los Angeles Times press operator Lee Carey’s union failed to keep promises that it made during the organizing campaign, taking dues money after negotiating a contract that was worse than their previous working arrangement.

-“I’ve been [at the Times] since 1981,” he said in an interview.
+“I’ve been since 1981,” he said in an interview.
 “Newspapers were booming back in the eighties when I first started, and then the Internet just got stronger and stronger, so the revenue stream just dried up.
 There used to be about a thousand pressmen when I first started now we’re down to about 75 . . .
 We gotta do a whole lot more with a lot less and so there was a rebellion of sorts and that opened the door for the union.”
 He added:

 They promised to improve our benefits, pay, working conditions and staffing levels.
 Enough people believed these promises, and the union won an election in 2007 by just six votes.